Ink Business Preferred®

 Overview

 The Ink Business Preferred® is a flexible travel rewards card from Chase, running on the Visa network.
-The Ink Business Preferred® earns up to 3x on travel, phone bills, and advertising, so it pays you the most exactly where you already spend.
+The Ink Business Preferred® earns up to 3x on phone bills, advertising, and shipping, so it pays you the most exactly where you already spend.
 It carries a $95 annual fee, so the real question is whether its rewards, credits, and perks clear that bar for the way you spend.
 New cardholders can earn 100,000 Ultimate Rewards® Points after $8,000 in 3 months.

 It lands in the mid tier: a modest annual fee in exchange for stronger earn rates and a meaningful welcome offer.
 The right call depends on whether your spending and the perks clear that fee each year.